 Combat rising energy costs

 The cost of energy keeps rising, and it shows no signs of slowing.
-The price of residential electricity has risen across the United States at a rate of about 4% every year over the past decade.
+The price of residential electricity increased by 34 percent between 2005 and 2015.
 If you don't want your wallet to pay the price, it could be time to switch to a solar energy alternative.

 Help your local economy